-Orthotics, also known as foot orthoses, are specialized inserts or insoles that slide into your shoes and support your feet as you walk.
-They come in many different sizes and styles, but all are intended to accommodate or correct a structural, biomechanical, or medical condition causing pain or difficulty with your feet or ankles.
+Orthotics, also known as insoles or inserts, are specialized medical devices that slide into your shoes and support your feet as you walk.
+They come in many different sizes and styles.
+Still, all are intended to accommodate or correct a structural, biomechanical, or medical condition causing pain or difficulty with your feet or ankles.

 - Functional orthotics are primarily designed to alter the alignment or motion of your feet and can also be used to treat specific injuries like shin splints or tendonitis.
 They tend to be made of rigid or semi-rigid materials.